 Some units have Ethernet and 802.11 LAN/WAN wireless capabilities allowing remote monitoring through a web browser or smartphone app or an in-home wall mounted screen

 Grid connect inverter efficiency

-The measure of a grid connect solar inverters efficiency is how well it can convert electricity form the solar panels into power for your home or to feed the grid.
-Most transformer type grid connect inverters run at 93% efficiency or higher, transformerless are 95% or above.
-If two inverters are installed in tandem their efficiency needs to match.
+The measure of a grid-connect solar inverters efficiency is how well it can convert electricity from the solar panels into power for your home or to feed the grid.
+Most transformer type grid-connect inverters run at 93% efficiency or higher, transformerless are 95% or above.
+If two inverters are installed in tandem, their efficiency needs to match.

 Bad solar inverters

-Unfortunately there are some bad inverters floating around with some shocking stories to match.
-There is a large library of Solar Inverter Reviews posted on SolarQuotes.com.au, the reviews are written by people that have had inverters installed for at least 12 months.
+Unfortunately, some bad inverters are floating around with some shocking stories to match.
+There is an extensive library of Solar Inverter Reviews posted on SolarQuotes.com.au, the reviews are written by people that have had inverters installed for at least 12 months.